Policy

 - to involve wider whānau or family support networks and build understanding of whānau or family strengths and needs

-- to do safety planning for tamariki
+- to do safety planning for and with tamariki and rangatahi

 - to prepare for family group conference.